 - The Yozis and Primordials in general from Exalted tend to pull this, due to the nature of their existence as cosmic embodiments of certain phenomena.
 At any strategy meeting, the Ebon Dragon will suggest a sneaky course of action, Autochthon (like Grant Imahara from the Live-Action TV section above) will recommend building a tool or robot, and Malfeas will recommend killing or breaking something.

-- Warhammer 40K has this in many ways.
-Asides from the obvious bent of the Imperium using holy-techno hammers to smite the enemies of man, they are a theocracy so ultra orthodox it allowed next to no inovation in the last 10,000 years.
+- Aside from the obvious bent of the Imperium using holy-techno hammers to smite the enemies of man, they are a theocracy so ultra orthodox it allowed next to no innovation in the last 10,000 years.
 They've basically been using the same tactics (and sometimes gear) for that long.

-- In Mass Effect 1, Wrex's first suggestion for solving any conflict or situation: "Eat them."
+- In Mass Effect, Wrex's first suggestion for solving any conflict or situation: "Eat them."
 In Mass Effect 2 a quarian admiral fighting against a fellow admiral who's itching for war can say "Once you build the galaxy's biggest hammer, someone will always start looking for nails."

 - In Overlord, you can count problems that can't be solved with minions in one hand.
-Pretty much everything is fixed trough creative use of minions or just swarming the problem with the minions until it goes away.
+Pretty much everything is fixed through creative use of minions or just swarming the problem with the minions until it goes away.
 The other problems, well, you take the one hand you're counting them on, wrap it around your preferred melee weapon and start swinging.

 - In The Sims, pretty much any broken thing in your house can be fixed with a wrench.